SBolinha/SocketMost/README.md

 arecord -l
 ```

-#Take not of the card and device number. !!!
-If using bookworm, switch audio to use pulse audio via raspi-config !!!
+# Take note of the card and device number. !!!
+# If using bookworm, ensure to switch audio to use pulse audio via raspi-config !!!

 ```shell
 sudo nano /etc/pulse/default.pa